Strong 6.5-Magnitude Quake Hits Russia

 About the author

-Hannah Frey, M.Sc.
+Hannah Wallinga, M.Sc.
 Agriculture

-Hannah Frey is a climate and sustainable agriculture expert dedicated to developing innovative solutions for a greener future.
+Hannah is a climate and sustainable agriculture expert dedicated to developing innovative solutions for a greener future.
 With a strong background in agricultural science, she specializes in climate-resilient farming, soil health, and sustainable resource management.

 Leave a Comment